decenomy/SAPP/doc/init.md

 The configuration file, PID directory (if applicable) and data directory should all be owned by the pivx user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the pivx user and group.
-Access to pivx-cli and other pivxd rpc clients can then be controlled by group membership.
+Access to sapphire-cli and other pivxd rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned